elixir-lang/elixir-lang.github.com/_posts/2013-05-23-elixir-v0-9-0-released.markdown

     mix.exs
     README.md

-Now, inside the `apps` directory, you can create as many applications as you want and by running `mix compile`, inside the umbrella project will automatically compile all applications.
+Now, inside the `apps` directory, you can create as many applications as you want and running `mix compile` inside the umbrella project will automatically compile all applications.
 The [original discussion for this feature](https://github.com/elixir-lang/elixir/issues/667) contains more details about how it all works.

 A special thanks to [Eric Meadows-Jonsson](https://github.com/ericmj) for implementing this feature and to [Yurii](https://github.com/yrashk) for testing it against different edge cases.